Is diversity in the workplace just a cool statistic we talk about or a critical part of your company?

 California recently became the first state to require a woman on a corporate board.
 In a rare message included in the bill, Gov. Jerry Brown said, “I don’t minimize the potential flaws that indeed may prove fatal to its ultimate implementation.
 Nevertheless, recent events in Washington, D.C. — and beyond — make it crystal clear that many are not getting the message.”

 Government agencies are forcing the issue of diversity because people are not getting the message.
-This is truly sad we have to resort to political force.
+Force feeding is truly sad we have to resort to political force.

 The one reason to convince you diversity is important is the company will build better products with a more diverse workforce and diverse thinking.